msagca/msagca.github.io/_posts/2025-09-19-adding-frustum-culling-to-my-engine.md

 ## Bounding Box

 A bounding box is a 3D volume that contains all the vertices of a mesh.
 Ideally, it should tightly contain the mesh so it could be accurately determined if the object intersects the frustum.
-An axis aligned bounding box (AABB), where each face is parallel to either one of the $xz$, $xy$ or $yz$ plane, is good enough in many cases.
+An axis aligned bounding box (AABB), where each face is parallel to either one of the _xz_, _xy_ or _yz_ plane, is good enough in many cases.
 Though, there could be cases such as a model of the [Leaning Tower of Pisa](https://en.wikipedia.org/wiki/Leaning_Tower_of_Pisa) that might require special handling.
 In my AABB implementation, I use two points that are the corners with the minimum and maximum coordinate values.
 These points are given in model space and are valid for the original scale.

 > In the following code, the definitions should either be marked `inline` or put in a separate (source) file to prevent multiple definition errors.